iutools/iutools/doc/for-devs/test-plan.md

   - Copy text to text editor, and make sure that the changed spellings are the ones that appear in the editor

-Check with and without _Include partial corrections_
+Check with Levels 2 and 3
-- Spell check nunavvvvut
+- Spell check nunavvvvut at levels 2 and 3
   - With and without partial correction
-    - WITH: the following entry should be included nunav[vv]ut
-    - WITHOUT: It should NOT appear
+  - Make sure the suggestions make sense

 Spell check text that is too large
+- Try to spell check Level 1 with a text with > 5,000 words
+  - Check that the system prints an error message that says you have to split the text into smaller chunks.
-- Try to spell check a text with > 500 words
+- Try to spell check Level 2 and 3 with a text with > 500 words
   - Check that the system prints an error message that says you have to split the text into smaller chunks.

 Choose corrrection after closing suggestions box
 - Click on a bad word
 - Click on the X to close the suggestions window